leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/tools/loop.rst

 Options
 =======

-After the modal tool is run the
+After the modal tool is run
-:ref:`Loop Cut and Slide Options <modeling-meshes-editing-edge-loopcut-slide-options>` These options are available in the :ref:`ui-undo-redo-adjust-last-operation` panel.
+the :ref:`Loop Cut and Slide Options <modeling-meshes-editing-edge-loopcut-slide-options>`.
+These options are available in the :ref:`ui-undo-redo-adjust-last-operation` panel.